 It is advisable to pack liquids and semi-liquids together in a clear plastic bag.
 Apart from making it easier to carry the items around, this will also ensure that the liquids do not accidentally open in transit and soil the rest of the items in your bag.
 This is another thing that can mess up your festive mood.

 Whatever the reason for your travel is, pack only the items that are necessary for your trip and for your stay at your destinations.
 What is the need travelling with those winter coats when it is actually summer at your destination?
 If you are travelling with children, is it really necessary to pack all the dolls and teddy bears?
 Sometimes, the cost of carrying certain things is higher than the cost of actually buying them.
 Think smart!

 The truth is that the more and heavier your luggage, the more money you will have to pay to your airline.
 Almost every airline now has a fee for almost everything including excess baggage and even carry-ons.
-The idea here is to avoid these fees as much as possible while giving yourself a memorable travel experience.
+The idea here is to avoid these fees, as much as possible, while giving yourself a memorable and stress-free travel experience.

 For most air travellers, the nightmare starts with arriving at the airport late.
 Truly, no one wants to arrive at the airport too early and end up spending more time waiting in an airport terminal without seats.
 But another truth is that this isn’t the time of the year to be confident about your sense of punctuality and traffic flow.
 Christmas and New Year season can lead to unpredictable traffic bottlenecks everywhere, from your street to the highway, to airport roads, and even check-in queues and security lines at the airport.

 Airlines usually advise you arrive at the airport at least 2 hours before your flight for international flights and 45 minutes before domestic flights.
 But arriving at the airport a lot earlier than advised by your airline will make a lot of sense and a world of difference.